ergonode/vuems/docs/content/en/cookbook-preparation.md

 <alert type="warning">
   At this point our application <b>does not have routing</b>.

-  Loading the <code>~/.nuxt/routerHelper.modules</code> file is not possible now because we do not have any module so the file does not exist yet.
+  Loading the <code>~/.nuxt/routerHelper.modules</code> file is not possible now because we do not have any module added so the file does not exist yet.
 </alert>